Everything Is a Multivitamin

 When you walk down the vitamin aisle at Walmart or type your symptoms into Google, you’re now met with the infinite constellation of marketing opportunities this law created.
 This is true no matter what ailment you’re trying to address or corporeal obstacle you’re trying to overcome.
 Synthetic vitamins are combined with one another and with a slew of other substances in seemingly limitless permutations, sold by familiar consumer brands or movie stars or venture-backed start-ups in many different dosages and formats.
 There are now dietary-supplement blends advertised for focus, for combatting fatigue, for hair growth, for weight loss, for sexual potency, for surviving a hangover.
 The variety is overwhelming, as are the promises in all of those little capsules.
 But if you’re confused, don’t be: There’s a pretty good chance that whatever is lurking underneath all that promise is pretty similar to your average multivitamin.

 For the average person, vitamin is a slippery term.
 It denotes an invisible thing hiding in your food, a type of aisle at the drugstore, a product hawked by bland women on Instagram and angry men on YouTube.
 Multivitamin is similarly slippery, and more a term of art than a term of science.
 On an etymological level, it refers to any supplement that contains more than one vitamin.
-But according to Carol Haggans, a dietician and consultant at the National Institute of Health’s Office of Dietary Supplements, there is no regulatory standard for what multivitamin means, for what one must contain, or for what should be labeled as such.
+But according to Carol Haggans, a dietitian and consultant at the National Institutes of Health’s Office of Dietary Supplements, there is no regulatory standard for what multivitamin means, for what one must contain, or for what should be labeled as such.
 What the buying public tends to think of as a multivitamin usually contains all or part of a person’s recommended daily intake of actual vitamins (researchers have identified 13 essential to human health, and they’re the familiar ones: C, D, all the Bs), in addition to a number of minerals (iron, zinc, magnesium), and sometimes other non-vitamin substances such as ginger and ginkgo.

 Then there are the other multivitamins—the pills that make all the promises.
 These products, which claim to naturally “support” (we’ll talk about this word later) an even skin tone or jump-start productivity or calm nerves, almost always seem separate from the Centrum Silver that Grandad takes or the Flintstones chewable that appeared next to your childhood cereal bowl every morning; rarely will you find the word multivitamin on their labels or in their product descriptions online.
 But at a nutritional level, it’s often hard to see where these sorts of products are distinct.

-Note: * This article originally misspelled Carol Haggans’s name.